lukasdietrich/Steve-Server/README.md

 Steve-Server
 ============

-The repository for the Steve html5 colabration tool server.
+The repository for the Steve html5 collaboration tool server.